juji-io/site/blog/q-a-dashboard.md

 * The "->A" button lets you merge the unanswered question as a variation to one of your existing answered questions.
 The button will open a modal where you can search and select the question you would like to merge to.
 This is helpful for people who have a lot of questions already.
 * The "\[+]" button on the right bottom of the answer textbox opens up Juji's powerful multi-turn answer flow editor which is just like the Main Chat Flow page.
 In there, you can define a mini chat flow to be carried out when the question is asked.
 We have [a blog post dedicated](https://juji.io/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions/) to explain this powerful tool.

+Moreover, the Q&A Board allows you to add brand new FAQs as well as editing existing ones.
+To add a new FAQ, simply click on the "+" sign at the top of the table.
+Then you can edit the question and answer just like the unanswered questions.
+If you click on the magnifying glasses next to the "+" sign, you will be able to search for and select an existing FAQ to be edited.

 ## Update your FAQ CSV file and then upload

 Although the Q&A Board makes it very easy to update your FAQs, updating the FAQs inside the CSV file first maybe more convinient if you have a large number of unanswered questions or if there are multiple people involved in updating the FAQs.
 If that's the case, you just need to upload your CSV after all the editing is done.
 You probably are already familiar with updating the FAQs with CSV file at this point.
 If not, you can checkout our [previous blog on this](https://juji.io/blog/building-a-smart-chatbot-in-a-few-minutes-to-answer-free-text-questions/).